Tag Archives: Mark Twain

 Finding Joy In All Circumstances

 I have seen the above snow scene with its accompanying advice posted on facebook several times lately.
-And most recently by my preaching colleague John Maddocks in Toronto, Canada.
-I suspect John will have opportunities for a lot of joy this winter.
+And most recently by my preaching colleague, John Maddocks, in Toronto, Canada.
+I suspect John will have many opportunities for joy this winter.

 While this thought may elicit a chuckle, it speaks to a universal truth and a Biblical principle.
 Accept the inevitable.
 Learn to be content.
 And find joy in all circumstances.